Venus Williams left tearful by car crash questions

 - Venus Williams beats Elise Mertens (7-6, 6-4)

-(CNN)Facing questions from the media at Wimbledon about her involvement in a fatal car accident, a tearful Venus Williams says what has happened has been 'devastating."
+(CNN)Facing questions from the media at Wimbledon about her involvement in a fatal car accident, a tearful Venus Williams said what has happened has been "devastating."

 The 37-year-old Williams comfortably beat Belgian No. 1 Elise Mertens on Court 1 Monday -- winning 7-6 (9-7), 6-4 -- but was lost for words when asked about the crash.